 Cypress trees can be grown from seeds.
 Germination takes a long time, 30-90 days or more.
 Start seeds indoors in a large container.
 Growing them in a greenhouse is ideal.
 After the seed germinates, grow it indoors in full sunlight for 6-12 months.
 Then, transplant the young sapling tree outdoors, ideally in the spring.

 Gather seeds in the fall by collecting the pine-like cones from established trees, Then, remove the seeds from the cones.
 Dry the seeds.
 Germination is improved by chilling the seeds in the refrigerator for a couple of months.

 Cypress trees can also be grown from cuttings.

+Cypress is hardy, low maintenance, and easy to grow a tree.
+It grows best in full sun to partial shade.
+Soil requirements vary, depending upon variety.
 Some varieties like wet soil, while others grow well in dry rocky soils.

 Mulch around plants, to help keep weeds down, and to maintain a tidy appearance.